 David Chernack

 David Chernack is a fiddler, mandolinist, and guitarist from Hyde Park, NY.
 Trained as a classical violist, David found out about bluegrass music through the Strawberry Hill Fiddlers program and despite his best efforts has been unable to kick the habit.
 He picked up mandolin and guitar in college in Boston, where he studied environmental science and music.
 After moving to Denver and performing and touring with several Coloradan bands, he's back in the Hudson Valley.
-Aside from bluegrass, David also enjoys birdwatching and driving his VW Golf and Mazda Miata.
+Aside from bluegrass, David also enjoys birdwatching and wrenching on cars.

 Latest posts from David Chernack